-- d. no residual control - 15.
-How much triclopyr is in a 2.5 gallon container of ARCHER Herbicide?
+- 15. How much triclopyr is in a 2.5 gallon container of ARCHER Herbicide?

-a.
-0.13 pounds
+- a.
+0.13 pounds b.

-b.
 0.4 pounds

-c.
-2.5 pounds
+- c.
+2.5 pounds d.

-d.
 5 pounds

 The following questions relate to general weed management principles.
 Read the questions carefully and select the BEST answer for each question.